 Broken safety equipment must be fixed before a semi can be driven.
 The trucking company must certify the repairs are done on the written report.
 The next trucker to drive the truck must sign the report to confirm the repairs were done.

 Here, the trucker may not have properly inspected the truck or the trucking company may have chosen not to do the repairs, or did them improperly.
 This could mean one or both of them are legally responsible for your injuries.
+Unfortunately, due to the way trucking companies structure themselves and sometimes outsource repairs, figuring out who's really at fault here can be a real struggle.

 At Holland & Usry, we know an 18-wheeler accident is not your typical car accident.
 Because the trucking industry is highly regulated to protect the safety of innocent motorists like you, your lawyer needs a firm grasp of all the safety rules involved in your case and how to take advantage of them to help you.
 Handling a trucking accident case requires extensive knowledge of those safety regulations to help prove how violations caused your injury and increase your ability to obtain full compensation, potentially including punitive damages.